millsapjohn/anint/README.md

 ## Notes
 Centerline must extend beyond the first/last points in the bathymetry layer for accurate results.</br>

+Currently the search area is actually a rectangle, defined as l = 2x(radius), w = radius/5; or in other words, a l/w ratio of 10.
+The idea is to bias toward points that are longitudinally similar (have similar d values) over those that are latitudinally similar (have similar m values).
+For this reason the distance parameter in the actual IDW calculation, is also divided by 10.

 Mask layer will be used to clip grid points - no points will be generated outside mask.
 Works with polygons containing holes.</br>